Be the clinic pet owners find first at 2am.

 Do I need a new website?

 Usually not.
-Most vet clinic websites have the right foundation but are missing critical SEO elements -- schema markup, proper heading structure, location pages, service pages, and speed optimization.
+Most vet clinic websites have the right foundation but are missing the elements that make a clinic findable and trustworthy at the moment of need: schema markup, proper heading structure, location and service pages, and speed.
 We fix what's there before recommending a rebuild.
 If your site truly can't be saved, we'll tell you honestly.

 What's the difference between SEO and Google Ads?

 Google Ads puts you at the top of search results immediately, but you pay for every click.
-SEO builds your organic visibility so you show up without paying per click, permanently.
-For urgent care vets, we recommend SEO as the foundation with targeted ads for competitive markets.
-SEO compounds over time -- ads stop the moment you stop paying.
+SEO builds your organic visibility so you show up without paying per click.
+For urgent care, both serve the same goal: being in front of the owner at the moment they search.
+We usually build SEO as the foundation and add targeted ads in competitive markets.
+Ads stop the moment you stop paying; the foundation keeps working.

 How do reviews affect my ranking?

-Reviews are one of the top three ranking factors for Google Maps.
-The number of reviews, your average rating, how recently you received reviews, and whether you respond to them all affect your position.
-A clinic with 200 reviews and a 4.7 rating will almost always outrank a clinic with 30 reviews and a 4.9 rating.
+Reviews are one of the top ranking factors for Google Maps, and they are also how a frightened owner decides whether to trust you in a 30-second judgment.
+The number of reviews, your average rating, how recently you received them, and whether you respond all affect your position.
+A clinic with many recent reviews and strong responses will usually outrank one with a slightly higher rating but far fewer reviews.

 What is AI visibility?